-Uganda is arguably the most attractive country in Africa to bird watchers not only to because of the unusually number of species recorded within its borders, but also because Birding Safaris Uganda offers easy access to several bird-rich habitats that are difficult to reach elsewhere.
-Uganda’s remarkable avian diversity-1,008 species recorded in an area similar to that of Great Britain can be attributed to its location at a transitional point between the East African savanna, the West African rainforest and the semi-desert of the north.
+Uganda is arguably the most attractive country in Africa to bird watchers not only because of the unusual number of species recorded within its borders but also because Birding Safaris Uganda offers easy access to several bird-rich habitats that are difficult to reach elsewhere.
+Uganda’s remarkable avian diversity-1,008 species recorded in an area similar to that of Great Britain can be attributed to its location at a transitional point between the East African savanna, the West African rainforest, and the semi-desert of the north.

-The key to Uganda Safaris diversity is its variety of habitats: arid semi-dessert, rich savannahs, lowland and montane rainforests, vast wetlands, volcanoes and an Afro-alpine zone.
+The key to Uganda Safari‘s diversity is its variety of habitats: arid semi-desert, rich savannahs, lowland and montane rainforests, vast wetlands, volcanoes, and an Afro-alpine zone.
 Uganda covers an altitude from 650 to 5000m.

 Below is a List of Some of the Bird Species in Uganda

-- Pelicans, these are water birds and commonly found in Kazinga Channel in Queen Elizabeth National Park.
+- Pelicans, are water birds and are commonly found in Kazinga Channel in Queen Elizabeth National Park.

-- African darter, it’s a snake bird with an elongated rufus neck extended in a serpentine fashion.
+- The African darter, it’s a snake bird with an elongated Rufus neck extended in a serpentine fashion.

 - Goliath heron, this commonly seen during boat trips in Murchison Falls NP.

-- Marabou stork, this is a Macabre carrion-eating stork common in rural and urban Environments especially in down town Kampala.
+- Marabou stork is a Macabre carrion-eating stork common in rural and urban environments, especially in downtown Kampala.

-- Shoebill, Unmistakable large grey swamp-dweller and is the main motivating factor behind many ornithological tours to Uganda.
-They are mainly seen in Semliki Wildlife Reserve, Mabamba Swamp and in Murchison falls.
+- Shoebill, an Unmistakable large grey swamp-dweller and is the main motivating factor behind many ornithological tours to Uganda.
+They are mainly seen in Semliki Wildlife Reserve, Mabamba Swamp, and Murchison Falls.

-- Flamingos, astonishing and sociable pink-white algae eaters commonly seen in large concentrations in Katwe and Flamingo crater lakes in QENP.
+- Flamingos are astonishing and sociable pink-white algae eaters commonly seen in large concentrations in Katwe and Flamingo crater lakes in QENP.

-- African Fish Eagle, Unique grey snake-eating raptor.
+- African Fish Eagle, a Unique grey snake-eating raptor.

 - Helmeted guinea fowl